AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/README.md

 Day | Date | What I did
 --- | --- | ---
 1 | July 22, 2018 | I came to Jeju island lately due to a storm at Shanghai.
-2 | July 23, 2018 | I prepared a introduction presentation and attended MLC Opening Ceremony.
+2 | July 23, 2018 | I prepared an introduction presentation and attended MLC Opening Ceremony.
 3 | July 24, 2018 | I visited Jeju Development Center and had a seminar about blockchain with AI.
 4 | July 25, 2018 | I reviewed all my project which I have prepared at home and viewed Google Cloud Platform tutorial.
 5 | July 26, 2018 | I re-designed UI for Android App and applied Firebase.